 The idea of cycling calories has been looked into for many reasons: firstly, it is anecdotally reported to help prolong periods of weight loss by delaying the plateau.
-Other studies have shown calorie cycling can actually prolong life.7
+Other studies have shown calorie cycling can actually prolong life.

 On workout days, we will consume a slightly larger proportion of carbs, and on rest days we will restrict carbs for a few reasons:

 - Our caloric needs on rest days are lower.

 - Carbs spike insulin which can result in higher fat storage, so limiting carbs on rest days will limit the scope for this.

 - Ideally, we should consume carbs after a workout to prompt a beneficial insulin response, as discussed earlier.